Ouzrour/mail-body-generator-MBG/readme.md

 ![By.Ouzrour](/logo.png)
 # Mail Body Generator
 ## Why MBG ?
-The main idea of this software is to be used after using Mailstyler .
+The main idea of this tool is to be used after using Mailstyler .
 ## How it work ?
 1. Export The "html" in a folder named "in" in the same directory as this py project